-You will need to follow a special diet and you will be given some laxatives to take the day before the procedure.
+You will need to follow a special diet and you will be given bowel preparation medication (strong laxatives) to take the day before the procedure.
 Follow the instructions carefully.

 If you have diabetes, let the healthcare team know as soon as possible.
 You will need special advice depending on the treatment you receive for your diabetes.
 If you get severe abdominal pain or if you vomit, contact the endoscopy unit or your doctor.